openedx/frontend-app-payment/README.rst

 ----------------------------

-If you would like to run this frontend against stage.edx.org you can run npm run start:stage and access your development server at https://local.stage.edx.org:1998 after initial setup described below:
+If you would like to run this frontend against stage.edx.org you can run npm run start:stage and access your development server at https://local.stage.edx.org:1998 after the initial setup described below:

 - Update the /edx/hosts file on your computer and add `127.0.0.1 local.stage.edx.org`.